hitokiri-mata/katacoda-courses/kubernetes-observability/efk/intro.md

 Containers should only produce logs as event streams and leave the aggregation and routing to other services on Kubernetes.
 This pattern is emphasized as factor [11 Logs](https://12factor.net/logs) of the [The Twelve Factors App methodology](https://12factor.net/).

 Commonly the three components ElasticSearch, Fluentd, and Kibana (EFK) are combined for the stack.
-Sometimes stack use Fluent bit instead of Fluentd.
+Sometimes stack use Fluent Bit instead of Fluentd.
 Fluent Bit is mostly functionally the same, but lighter in features and size.
 Other solutions sometimes use Logstash (ELK) instead of Fluentd.

 This EFK stack solution uses the YAML files defined for the Minikube Addon called EFK.